 This is a famous performance of the piece from the Vienna State Opera in 1994, conducted by Carlos Kleiber.
 Der Rosenkavalier was one of the few operas for which he would occasionally come out of hibernation towards the end of his life.

-I am obliged to your lordship.
-I am obliged to your lordship for eternity.
+Sophie: (taking the rose) I am obliged to your lordship.
+I am obliged to your lordship for eternity. (an awkward pause)

 —Translation by Larry Rothe